Looking for some unusual things to do in Paris? Some super snazzy hidden gems in Paris that you’ve never seen before?

 It’s also a place where all the locals go on a nice sunny day to escape the hustle and bustle of the sometimes overwhelmingly chaotic city.

-The real highlight of any trip here is a picturesque rock that seamlessly rises out of a central lake.
+However, the real highlight of one of the most unique things to do in Paris is a picturesque rock that seamlessly rises out of a central lake.
 A scenic spot that you can easily explore using a nearby suspension bridge.

 Address:1 Rue Botzaris, 75019 Paris, France

 Hours: Open daily from 7:00 am to 9:00 pm.

 How to Get There: Take Metro line 7B to Buttes Chaumont station and walk to the park from there.

 29. Admire the Stunning Views The Printemps Haussmann Rooftop Terrace